aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

 #.
 An AIMMS application writes XML files to AIMMS PRO storage.
 An on-premise utility retrieves those files once every hour using the PRO API.

-More details on AIMMS Cloud Platform architecture
+More details on AIMMS Cloud architecture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following diagram depicts the part of the
-**AIMMS Cloud Platform** architecture relevant for exchanging data.
+**AIMMS Cloud** architecture relevant for exchanging data.
 The application databases are placed in customer-specific VPCs that include gateways to receive incoming VPN connections.